 Drive The Golden Circle

-The Golden Circle is the name given to a circular road that takes in much of the best attractions in Iceland.
+The Golden Circle is a ring road that includes some of the best attractions in Iceland.
 Best driven counterclockwise to avoid tourist crowds, this route takes in:

 2 Þingvellir National Park – A UNESCO protected site, this park is the site of Iceland’s first parliament. Þingvellir translates to “Fields of Parliament” and this could be the site of one of the oldest democracies in the world.
 It is believed to have been used for parliamentary functions since 930 AD.

 3 Gullfoss Waterfall – Seeing the water cascading below is an awe-inspiring and beautiful experience.
-Gullfoss is viewed from above as the water falls into a gorge below.
-This is a place of natural wonder that needs to be visited and no doubt you will take plenty of pictures.
+Gullfoss has trails that run along the side of the massive gorge.
+This is a place of natural wonder and is a must visit and no doubt you will take plenty of pictures.
 This is one of the most remarkable places you will see when you visit Iceland in the summer.

 4 Geysir Hot Spring – Featuring hot springs, boiling mud pits, and exploding geysers including the lively Strokkur that sprays water over a 100 feet into the air, this is one of the most popular places to visit in Iceland.
 The geothermal field runs along tectonic lines and covers a surface area of three square kilometres.

-Whale watching is very popular in Iceland and tours can be found all around the island.
+Whale watching is very popular in Iceland with tour departures from many cities around the island.
 Whales often spotted include humpback whales, orcas, white-nose dolphins, pilot whales and if you go in the summer, you might see the biggest creatures on the planet, blue and fin whales.

 Experience The Midnight Sun